Zip is an app-based buy now, pay later (BNPL) platform that can be used both instore and online.

 Zip Pay swaps interest charges for flat fees.
-For every month there's a balance owing, you're hit with a $6 fee, which is equivalent to 7.3% interest annually on a $1000 debt (and the less you owe the higher the fees as a percentage of your debt).
+For every month there's a balance owing, you're hit with a $7.95 fee (or $9.95 for credit limits over $1000), which is equivalent to around 9.5% interest annually on a $1000 debt (and the less you owe the higher the fees as a percentage of your debt).
 There's no monthly fee if you have no balance owing at the end of the month.

-If you miss a payment or don't pay the minimum, you'll be charged a $5 late fee.
+If you miss a payment or don't pay the minimum, you'll be charged a $5 late fee after 21 days.

 So they may not call it interest, but the monthly fees can add up.

 Zip Money on the other hand does charge interest.
-It's classified as a continuing line of credit, more like a credit card, and currently offers an interest-free period of three months, and promotional periods between six and 48 months depending on where you shop.
-After this a hefty interest rate of 19.99% is applied – higher than many credit cards.
+It's classified as a continuing line of credit, more like a credit card, and currently offers an interest-free period of three months, and promotional periods between six months and five years depending on where you shop.
+After this, a hefty interest rate of 23.9% is applied – higher than many credit cards.